 These will work with your portable DVD player, iPad or tablet, smart phone, or headphone jack on the plane’s screen.

 They will be much more comfortable and less hassle than trying to use mom or dad’s earbuds.

 I recommend over-ear headphones for kids.
 We’ve used both folding and standard over-ear kids’ headphones.
-We recommend and use Sound InTone headphones.
 The folding ones are very convenient for packing in a carryon.

 Do NOT buy expensive headphones for young children.
 They won’t appreciate the sound quality, and trust me – the expensive ones break just as easily.

 For the adults, noise cancelling earbuds are always a good choice!